Finish Writing Your Book: 3 Big Reasons Holding You Back

 This is the whole reason to have a team, so you can get help when you need it.
 Be vulnerable.
 And come up with strategies to write through struggling times.

 Are you looking for a writing community committed to finishing their books?
-Our Mastermind, One Year to Publish, might be the perfect fit for you.
-Our Mastermind groups develop strategies for building a consistent writing schedule that will not only help you finish a book—but move towards publishing it.
+Our courses and community might be the perfect fit for you.
+100 Day Book develops strategies for building a consistent writing schedule that will not only help you finish a book—but move towards publishing it.
 And all of this is done alongside a team you can depend on, with a mentor and peers who will push you to the finish line.

+Ready, Plan, Write will help you flesh out an idea into a book plan and writing schedule that delivers.
+Come pursue your dream with us!

 3. You don't have a rhythm.